Investing in Leadership is critical to you and your business’ success.

 - Are you willing to fully share the details of your organisational context?
 This includes your strategy, your financials and your succession plan among others.
 The leadership your organisation requires is not isolated from your organisational context and your leadership development programme shouldn’t be either.

-- Do you feel aligned to the leadership approach taken by the organisation and to the person who will be delivering your specific programme?
+- Do you feel aligned with the leadership approach taken by the organisation and to the person who will be delivering your specific programme?
 There are many opinions on what excellent leadership is – some of these are outdated and based on worldviews that are no longer applicable in this complex time.
 It’s important that your views of leadership are aligned with any external partner and that your dedicated practitioner is the right fit for your business.

 You’ll notice that we haven’t mentioned a financial investment.
 In our experience, a small investment into leadership can make a substantial change so we don’t believe that finances should be a hindrance in making a decision about engaging an external partner.
 What is important is that you’re aware of what your business can afford and that you communicate that clearly.